Undergraduate and Graduate Registration

 Enrollment Checklist (Graduates)

 Students can attend UC San Diego at less than full-time status.
-Undergraduates are considered part-time if they enroll in ten or fewer units per quarter or fewer than eight units during Summer Session.
-Graduate students are considered half-time if they enroll in six or fewer units per quarter.
+Undergraduates are considered part-time if they have been approved for part-time status and enroll in ten or fewer units per quarter.
+Graduate students are considered half-time if they have been approved for half-time status and enroll in six or fewer units per quarter.

 Enrolling at half-time or part-time status requires approval.
 See more details about fees, eligibility, and the application process:

 Part-Time Study (Undergraduates)

 UC San Diego undergraduates can take classes at other campuses through the simultaneous enrollment program (take classes at another UC campus while simultaneously enrolled at UC San Diego), the cross enrollment program (take classes at California State University campuses), or the Intercampus Visitor Program (visit another UC campus for a quarter).

 Add, Drop, Changing Units